-The UAE is the perfect place to launch yourself into an incredible past, present and future all at the same time.
-From ancient forts and wind tower houses to huge sports stadiums, gleaming hotels, man-made islands and indoor ski resorts, you can do and see almost anything in Dubai, Abu Dhabi, Sharjah and Fujairah.
+The United Arab Emirates is the perfect place to launch yourself into an incredible past, present and future all at the same time.
+From ancient forts and wind tower houses to huge sports stadiums, gleaming hotels, man-made islands and indoor ski resorts, you can do and see almost anything in the UAE’s cities of Dubai, Abu Dhabi, Sharjah and Fujairah.
 See striking modern architecture, multi-hued desert landscapes and lush oases as well enjoy a thrilling dune ride, a dinner cruise on Dubai Creek or wander ancient souks seemingly unchanged across time.

 • Sheikh Zayed Grand Mosque – a masterpiece of modern Islamic architecture and design.
 Over 100,000 tons of pure white Greek and Macedonian marble were used in the construction.

 • Dubai Museum – Located in the Al Fahidi Fort, this is an excellent museum built around 1800 and considered the city’s oldest structure.
 Delight in a walk-through a mock souk, enjoy an exhibit on Bedouin life in the desert and a room highlighting the importance of the sea which illustrates the days before the discovery of oil.